The Oral History Project is part of

 Additonal interviews will be added as they become available.

-here to access current listings of available Oral Interviews.
+here to access current listings of available Interviews.

-the Former Soviet Union (FSU) during the latter part of the 20th and
+from the Former Soviet Union (FSU) during the latter part of the 20th

-early 21st century.
-Volunteers recorded the stories of the people who
+and early 21st century.
+Volunteers recorded the stories of the people

-helped in their resettlement during and after the great Soviet Jewry
+who helped in their resettlement during and after the great Soviet

-Movement to free Soviet Jews.
-On October 15, 2015, the Memphis Jewish
+Jewry Movement to free Soviet Jews.
+On October 15, 2015, the

-Federation’s Fedovation Committee approved a generous grant to the
+Memphis Jewish Federation’s Fedovation Committee approved a generous

-Jewish Historical Society of Memphis and the Mid-South (JHS) for The
+grant to the Jewish Historical Society of Memphis and the Mid-South

-Exodus Project, led by Lynnie Mirvis, to collect these stories.
-Seventh
+(JHSMM) for The Exodus Project, led by Lynnie Mirvis, to collect these

-and eighth graders from Bornblum Jewish Community School, the Margolin
+stories.
+Seventh and eighth graders from Bornblum Jewish Community

-participants, connect and listen to their stories and record their
+helped to interview participants, connect and listen to their stories

-findings.
-Through this experience they learned about this important era
+and record their findings.
+Through this experience they learned about

-in Jewish history, understanding the impact of a communal effort, as
+this important era in Jewish history, understanding the impact of a

-well as the mitzvah of hospitality and welcoming newcomers and
+communal effort, as well as the mitzvah of hospitality and welcoming

-Exodus Project is a collaboration of the JHS of Memphis and the
+Exodus Project is a collaboration of the Jewish Historical Society of

 Mid-South, Bornblum Jewish Community School, Jewish Family Service at